Why do cats not like hot food?

 Many dog and cat owners, as well as veterinarians and pet food companies, suggest that heating their cat’s and dog’s food makes it more palatable.
 If your lovable furball doesn’t like her food cold from the fridge, try warming it up a little bit by mixing in some hot water or simply microwaving it in a microwave safe dish for a few seconds.

-READ ALSO: Which is a smallest rational number?
+READ ALSO: What is considered a famous YouTuber?

 What happens if a cat eats spicy food?